14 Introduction to Infectious Diseases

 14.2 Mathematical Models for Infectious Diseases

 The application of mathematical models to infectious diseases dates back over a century, with significant contributions from pioneers such as Kermack and McKendrick, who established the foundations of the subject3.
-Their work introduced the concept of categorizing individuals based on their epidemiological status: susceptible, infected, and recovered.
+Their work introduced the concept of categorising individuals based on their epidemiological status: susceptible, infected, and recovered.

 14.2.1 The SIR Model